Jovan Jovanović Zmaj Gymnasium: 20th century

-Denationalization and hungarisation were obvious not only in the classes and extracurricular activities but also in the changes of some subjects.
+Denationalization and magyarization were obvious not only in the classes and extracurricular activities but also in the changes of some subjects.
 The study of national history was put out of the curriculum and the study of Hungarian history was introduced.

 During the war the school library was seriously destroyed.
 The aggressor decided that the school library can hold only the samples of the books printed before the decline of the Austro-Hungarian Empire i.e. before the creation of the Kingdom of the Serbs, Croatians and Slovenians.
-The patronage got 11,050 books to keep and over 20 000 disappeared.
-After World War II the books were given to the library of Matica Srpska to be kept there.
+The patronage got 11,050 books to keep and over 20,000 disappeared.
+After the Second World War the books were given to the library of Matica srpska to be kept there.

-During the difficult days of occupation the people were expelled and killed on a massive scale (the raid in Novi Sad in 1942) and all the suffering finished in October 1944.
+During the difficult days of occupation the people were expelled and killed on a massive scale (the Novi Sad raid in 1942) and all the suffering finished in October 1944.
 It is supposed that about 213 students and teachers of the school lost their lives during the war.

-Three high schools were founded in Novi Sad on 28 February 1945: Male (which was previously on the spot of Platoneum and was later moved to the building in Futoska Street), Mixed (on the spot of today's Music school) and Female (in the building of the previous Civil school).
+After the war, three real gymnasiums were founded in Novi Sad on 28 February 1945: Male (which was previously on the spot of Platoneum and was later moved to the building in Futoška Street), Mixed (on the former spot of Isidor Bajić Secondary School of Music) and Female (in the building of the previous Civil school).
 After Bulgarian army had moved out of the school's building, the Mixed School moved in on the 30 June 1945.

-In the school year 1950/51 Male school from Futoška Street was moved into the present-day building of the school and the uniform First Mixed High School was founded, and earlier high school became the Second Mixed High School.
-Next year, The First Mixed High School becomes Mixed School “Svetozar Marković”, and The Second Mixed High School got the name “Jovan Jovanović-Zmaj”.
-In order to use these schools’ space in the best possible way they were united into the High School “Jovan Jovanović-Zmaj” in the school year 1959/60.
+The Patronage carried on helping the school's development all until the communist authorities took away the property of the Orthodox Municipality of Novi Sad and funds of the Patronage by the Nationalization Act from 5 December 1946 and its Annex from 28 April 1948.
+By this act the rights of the Patronage over the school were abolished.

 After the liberation of the country, because of the large-scale poverty and the lack of basic didactic device, the classes were held with the great dedication of the teachers.
 The lack of course books and professional teaching staff as well as classes with the great number of students represented one more difficulty of that time.

-After World War II Yugoslavia happened to be in the Communist group so that the whole process of education was followed by the focus on the social-political education on the basis of Marxist study.
-Until the conflict with Inform biro in 1947 Yugoslav Government blindly copied USSR's social system, which had negative effects on the education-“the reduction of criteria and leveling in work demands with higher elementary school children and secondary school children.”
+After the Second World War, the new Yugoslavia was formed under communist ideology, which resulted in the whole educational process focusing on the social-political education on the basis of Marxist study.
+Until the conflict with Inform biro in 1947 Yugoslav Government blindly copied USSR's social system, which had negative effects on the education-"the reduction of criteria and leveling in work demands with higher elementary school children and secondary school children."
 The church was severely criticized by the Communist regime so that religious education was put out of the curriculum for the first time since the school's foundation.